kiranz/just-api/docs/docs/features.md

 ## reusing test specification

-Apart from readability, an awesome thing about yaml is that you can reuse parts of your specification.
+Apart from readability, an awesome thing about YAML is that you can reuse parts of the specification.

-Refer to [dry](https://blog.daemonl.com/2016/02/yaml.html) to see how you can reuse stuff in yaml.
+Refer to [dry](https://blog.daemonl.com/2016/02/yaml.html) to see how you can reuse stuff in YAML.

-you can see how response specification is being reused below
+you can see how response specification is being reused below with `&` and `*`

 ```yaml
 meta: